New Hampshire’s Choices For Independence Waiver (formerly Elderly and Chronically Ill Waiver)

 Choices For Independence offers participants a degree of consumer direction or self-direction in which they are able to choose some of their care service providers.
 This applies largely to unskilled or custodial care services.

 The waiver was formerly referred to as the Elderly and Chronically Ill Waiver or the HCBC-ECI Waiver.
+This is New Hampshire's sole waiver which specifically targets the elderly population.
 It is under the administration of the New Hampshire Bureau of Elderly and Adult Services.

 New Hampshire has complicated and frequently changing eligibility guidelines.
 Some of these requirements change depending on the age, level of impairment or marital status of the applicant.

-- Level of Impairment - Applicants must be disabled or require nursing home level care
+- Level of Impairment - Applicants must be disabled, if under 65 or require nursing home level care if 65 or older.

 - Assets - single applicants must have less than $2,500 in countable resources.
-These can exclude the house and car provided they are in use by the owner.
+Married couples with both spouses applying can have up to $4,000.
 Married applicants whose husband or wife is not receiving Medicaid, can transfer joint assets to the non-applicant up to a value of $119,220.
+An owner-occupied home with home equity valued up to $552,000 can be excluded from countable assets.

-Persons Exceeding these Limits - have two options.
-If they have high, recurring, medical expenses, they can apply for Medically Needy Medicaid which may allow them to qualify.
-Alternatively, they can transfer excess income into qualifying income trusts and convert countable assets into exempt ones.
-This is called Medicaid planning and may require assistance from persons familiar with Medicaid rules as it is easy to make an error and disqualify oneself.
-Learn more.
+Persons Exceeding these Limits - can transfer excess income into qualifying income trusts and convert countable assets into exempt ones.
+This is called Medicaid planning and may require assistance from persons expert in Medicaid rules Learn more.

 Benefits and Services